 Add to favorites

-We also have a glossary of terms, corresponding to the software's functionalities.
+We also offer a glossary of terms, corresponding to the software functionalities.
 You can take a look at this link.

 Was this article helpful?